ktalexan/JuliaSnippets/README.md

 ----

 This repository contains a collection of Julia code snippets designed to assist developers in writing efficient and effective Julia code.
 The snippets cover a wide range of topics, from basic syntax to advanced programming techniques.

+## ✨ List of Snippets

+- **📄 haversine.jl**: It provides a Julia code snippet to calculate the Haversine distance between two geographic coordinates (latitude and longitude) on the Earth's surface.